CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0502-Configuring self-service password reset.md

 4. Close Windows PowerShell, and then wait for approximately 3-4 minutes.

 ### Task 5: Verify password writeback

+In this task you will verify password writeback by signing in to an on-premises computer using the newly updated password.

 1. Switch to **HOSTVM** and sign in to **SEA-CL1**.